-7.2.1 Objective - The zone provides for low density residential living within the District's urban areas.
+1.2.1 Objective The Zene provides for low density residential living within the District oursain dreas.
 Policies 7.2.1.1 Low density zoning and development is located in areas that are well serviced by public infrastructure, and is designed in a manner consistent with the capacity of infrastructure networks.
 7.2.1.2 The zone is suburban in character and provides for a low-density housing development on larger urban allotments primarily comprising dwellings up to two storeys in height.

-Efficiency & Effectiveness (a) Benefits ^(b) Costs ^(b) Risk Acting/Not Acting ^(c) The requested LDRZ provides for low density The requested LDRZ can be serviced by public The character of the area, when viewed from Risk of not acting likely to result in decreased residential living is an area well suited for such reticulated services. old Arthurs Point and Wattie's Track in development capacity. purpose. particular, will change.
+Efficiency & Effectiveness (a) Benefits (b) Costs (b) Risk Acting/Not Acting (c) The requested LDRZ provides for low density The requested LDRZ can be serviced by public The character of the area, will change Risk of not acting likely to result in decrease residential living is an area well suited for such reticulated services. discretely. development capacity.

 7.2.2 Objective - Ensure protection of amenity values in recognition of the zone's lower intensity character, whilst providing for subtle and low impact change.

-Policies 7.2.2.1 Enable residential development on allotments of a size consistent with a low density character, which are typically larger than 450 square metres, but enable infill development at a higher density where it is low scale and discrete, and relates well to existing land use.

-7.2.2.2 Apply height, building coverage, and bulk and location controls as the primary means of retaining the lower intensity character of the zone and ensuring protection of amenity values in terms of privacy, access to sunlight, and impacts arising from building dominance.

-Efficiency & Effectiveness ^(a) Benefits ^(b) Costs ^(b) Risk Acting/Not Acting ^(c) The requested LDRZ will be subject to all of the All applicable height, coverage and bulk and The character of the area, when viewed from Risk of not acting likely to result in decreased amenity standards that are proposed within the location standards will apply to the requested old Arthurs Point and Wattie's Track in development capacity. zone.
-LDRZ. particular, will change.
+Policies 7.2.2.1 Enable residential development on allotments of a size consistent with a low-density character, which are typically larger than 450 square metres, but enable infill development at a higher density where it is low scale and discrete, higher density where it is low scale and discrete, and relates well to existing land use.
+7.2.2.2 Apply height, building coverage, and bulk and location controls as the primary means of retaining the lower intensity character of the zone and ensuring protection of amenity values in terms of privacy, access to sunlight, and impacts arising for privacy, access to sunlight, and impacts arising from building dominance.
+Efficiency & Effectiveness (a) Efficiency & Effectiveness (a) Benefits (b) Costs (b) Risk Acting/Not Acting (c) The requested LDRZ will be subject to all of the All applicable height, coverage and bulk and The character of the area, will change Risk of not acting likely to result in decreased amenity standards that are proposed within the location standards will apply to the requested discretely. development capacity. zone.
+LDRZ.